pydanny/Products.humanator/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 If you are using `buildout`_ to manage your instance installing
-collective.captcha is even simpler.
-You can install collective.captcha by
+Products.humanator is even simpler.
+You can install Products.humanator by
 adding it to the eggs line for your instance::

   [instance]